AsmaMora/MADT8101/5.Voice_of_customer/Readme.md

 ## Conclusion and Business recommendation

-From the voice of customer analysis, The restaurant is quite famous for the beef which is the main ingrediant of the restaurant.
-In addition, the quality and variety of the restaurant's menu is worth mentioning.
-Most of the comments were positive, such as delicious, good value for money, so this restaurant should maintain their good point to make the customers continue maintain a positive opinion and increase the band loyalty.
+According to customer feedback, the restaurant is renowned for its beef dishes, which are a highlight of their menu.
+Additionally, the restaurant's menu is noteworthy for its quality and variety.
+Many comments were positive, with customers describing the food as delicious and a good value for money.
+To maintain a positive reputation and build customer loyalty, the restaurant should continue emphasizing these strengths.